 In one of our predictions last year, we’d mentioned: "…Document Management vendors will try to build (or acquire) file-sharing services, and file-sharing vendors will continue to build more sophisticated content services…" Indeed, these segments are increasingly overlapping, as Cloud-based File Sharing (CFS) vendors build better Document Management (DM) capabilities (such as librar… Read More Post … Read moreDocument Management and Cloud Files Converging?

 RSG has just published our 2014 edition of the Portals & Content Integration Marketplace Analysis.
-This advisory looks at how the marketplace -- both in terms of products and vendors -- is evolving.
+This advisory looks at how the marketplace — both in terms of products and vendors — is evolving.
 Long and short: the marketplace for pure-play portal vendors is getting smaller.
 Many vendors avoid the term; others such as Oracle remain … Read more2014 Portals and Content Integration Market Analysis

 I’ve found a general mis-impression among some enterprises that mobile app development is really simple.
 For some reason, many people seem to think mobile app development is just about building a mobile user interface, and as a result they focus primarily on the front-end.
 Some mobile development tool vendors exacerbate things by touting their "rapid … Read moreMobile App Development is about much more than UI creation